tc39/notes/meetings/2017-09/sept-26.md

 KCL: What we're saying is that to use private class fields we _have_ to use semicolons?
 Right now we have workarounds for ASI through changing code, but this would be the first feature where to opt-in we need to use semicolons.

-LBR: Semicolons are already there.
+LEO: Semicolons are already there.
 We cannot get rid of them.
 ASI Issues are inevitable.
 I had a proposal for comma, but ASI is inevitable.

 WH: I think it is harmful to allow ASI.
 Class syntax is evolving rapidly.
 ASI will mandate no-line-terminator-here restrictions in weird places, which are hard to remember — they're in some places but not other.
 Let's bite the bullet and disallow ASI for now.

-LBR: We already have semicolons in class bodies, we already have ASI within method definitions, etc. The semicolon is already a ClassElement, ASI comes with it, I don't think adding limitations between new class fields will be a good thing.
+LEO: We already have semicolons in class bodies, we already have ASI within method definitions, etc. The semicolon is already a ClassElement, ASI comes with it, I don't think adding limitations between new class fields will be a good thing.
 (The current proposal seems just fine as it is).

 SM: (an example of class fields assigned with arrow function)